-Steven Wood was appointed as a company secretary effective 18 September 2014.
+Steven Wood was appointed as a company secretary effective 18 September 2014 and resigned on 26 May 2022.
 Steven specialises in corporate advisory, company secretarial and financial management services.
 Steven is a Chartered Accountant and has previously been involved in various private and seed capital raisings as well as successful ASX listings, whilst also providing company secretarial and financial management services to both ASX and unlisted public and private companies.